-The methods of capture, storage and transport is cruel and inhumane.
+The methods of capture, storage and transport are cruel and inhumane and cause the fishes to die prematurely in the tanks, bags, boxes, trucks, air cargo holds, warehouses, and pet stores across North America.
 We are strongly opposed to these practices and this treatment of our marine life.
-Did you know a yellow tang can live for decades on a coral reef, but once captured, they begin to die from the stress and ill-treatment.
-They may not even make it thru the night and if they do they can live months in a state of slow starvation.
+Did you know a yellow tang can live for decades on a coral reef?
+The stress and ill-treatment of captivity causes them to die within weeks or months of capture after having barely survived in a state of slow starvation.
 Auwe!!!

-it’s clear that Aquarium Collecting has Nothing to do with fishing
+It is also clear that aquarium collecting has nothing to do with fishing:

-How would it be if people could get a “take” permit to go into the forest and just take as many of our native birds as they could collect, even the rare, threatened or endangered species)—no way —right?!
+How would it be if people could get a permit to go into the forest and take as many of our native birds as they could capture, including rare, threatened or possibly endangered species?
+No way —right?!
 Our Ocean Ohana deserve maximum protections from such exploitation, pillage and plunder for profit —now!

 Raising the Standard of Aloha for our reef Ohana